selvesandev/gitcmd-nt/README.md

 For this to work your vscode path as to be setup as `code` in the terminal.

-> View only a line of git commmit
+> View only a line of git commmit logs

 ```terminal
 git log --oneline